ochairo/vanillante/README.md

 This is a seed project for vanilla single page application.
 It's designed to be understandable, maintainable, adaptable, and modifiable.
-It's framework-agnostic but at the same time open to adapting frameworks and libraries.
+It's framework-agnostic but open to adapting frameworks and libraries.

 ## Technology stack